Abdullah-88/Activator/README.md

 # Activator

-GLU Activations as The Core Functions of a Transformer
+GLU Activations as The Core Functions of a Vision Transformer

 Paper Coming Soon